Sharuru/MessageBoard-with-Web.py/README.md

 Easy to use, easy to config and easy to customize.

 ## Usage
-+ Clone this repositoriy to everywhere you like.
++ Clone this repository to everywhere you like.
 + Set your database.
     + System will create tables when you first run it so you do not need to worry about it very well.
 But for **MySQL users**, you should need to set your own database and add it to **models.py** by yourself.
     + Then run: ```python models.py```